 This section discusses interest expenses you may be able to deduct as an investor.

 If you borrow money to buy property you hold for investment, the interest you pay is investment interest.
 You can deduct investment interest subject to the limit discussed later.
-However, you cannot deduct interest you incurred to produce tax-exempt income.
+However, you can't deduct interest you incurred to produce tax-exempt income.
 Nor can you deduct interest expenses on straddles.

 Property held for investment includes property that produces interest, dividends, annuities, or royalties not derived in the ordinary course of a trade or business.
 It also includes property that produces gain or loss (not derived in the ordinary course of a trade or business) from the sale or trade of property producing these types of income or held for investment (other than an interest in a passive activity).
-Investment property also includes an interest in a trade or business activity in which you did not materially participate (other than a passive activity).
+Investment property also includes an interest in a trade or business activity in which you didn't materially participate (other than a passive activity).

 If you borrow money for business or personal purposes as well as for investment, you must allocate the debt among those purposes.
 Only the interest expense on the part of the debt used for investment purposes is treated as investment interest.
-The allocation is not affected by the use of property that secures the debt.
+The allocation isn't affected by the use of property that secures the debt.